stackotter/galah/IDEAS.md

 This could possibly be implemented by having a trait that you can implement to get a method called on your struct whenever it's the return value of a function.
 This would work in most cases but could be annoying if you try and nest the error within another error.
+Maybe structs can auto-implement the trait when one of their fields implements it?
+It'd be interesting to have a way for users to define a 'viral' interface that propagates up to enclosing types with a default implementation.

+## Testing

+It'd be pretty awesome to be able to have a system that only reruns tests that would've been affected by the changes made since the last time they were run.

+## Make panics catchable out of the box (e.g. index out of bounds etc.)?

+Could get abused by exception lovers to avoid value-based error handling though.